-immunization status is parent reported and is not verified with health care providers
+^{}immunization status is parent reported and is not verified with health care providers

-Immunization rates for kindergartners vary by school district (Figure 67).46 For the 2018-19 school year, the Central and South Kitsap school districts both had 90% of students with complete immunizations.
-Bainbridge Island's rate has further increased to 89%, from only 79% during 2014-15, when they had a dramatic rise in exemptions (19% of students).
-During 2017-18, exemptions for Bainbridge Island kindergarteners declined to only 9% and remained 9% in 2018-19.
-This continues to be the highest proportion in any of the five school districts within the county.
-Bremerton School District continues to have the highest rate of out of compliance (i.e., the form is not turned in or despite having no exemption, immunizations are not complete).
+(i.e., the form is not turned in or despite having no exemption, immunizations are not complete).
 Bremerton's non-compliance had declined from 29% during the 2014-15 school year to only 15% in 2017-18, but has increased again to 18% for the 2018-19 school year.
-As a result,

-Bremerton has the lowest rate (78%) of students who are complete on their immunizations.
+As a result, Bremerton has the lowest rate (78%) of students who are complete on their immunizations.
 Central Kitsap, Bremerton and North Kitsap's rates remained about the same from 2017-18 to 2018-19.
 About 83% of kindergarteners in North Mason School District are complete on their vaccinations, lower than all school districts in Kitsap except for Bremerton.